opensearch-project/opensearch-benchmark-workloads/percolator/README.md

 ### Parameters

-This workload allows to overwrite the following parameters with Benchmark 0.8.0+ using `--workload-params`:
+This workload allows the following parameters to be specified using `--workload-params`:

 * `bulk_size` (default: 5000)
 * `bulk_indexing_clients` (default: 8): Number of clients that issue bulk indexing requests.